WENXU-codinglife/wowardrobe_PROJ/README.md

 # Introducing WardrobePro: Your Personal Fashion Collection Management Tool

-*Note: WardrobePro is a personal project developed using Python3, postgreSQL, Python-SQLAlchemy, Python-Smorest, Python-Marshmallow, and Python-JWT.*
+*[Note: WardrobePro is a personal project developed using Python3, python-flask, postgreSQL, Python-SQLAlchemy, Python-Smorest, Python-Marshmallow, and Python-JWT.]*

+*Documentation will be ready soon.*

 Are you tired of rummaging through your closet, unsure of what to wear each day?
 Look no further!
 WardrobePro is here to revolutionize the way you manage your fashion collection.